samueldelesque/modeljs/README.md

-# modeljs
+# Model.js
-A simple Model of front and backend JS development
+A simple Model for front and backend JS development.

 # Example